 You'll have to tilt it slightly to unhook the aperture tab from the big slot shown at about 2 o'clock above.

 Now is the time to check your lens module to confirm that the dimensions are very close to those given here.
 For the 3' focus setting asked for above, the anti-rotation tab should be about 1/3 of the way across the slot.
 The gap shown in the middle should be about 0.025" wide.
 The surface of the brass ring with the tab should be just about even with the edge of the housing as shown by the arrow.
 This is our reference position and errors during re-assembly will be very obvious on comparison.
-If your lens is different, be sure to record and use the original values for reassambly!
+If your lens is different, be sure to record and use the original values for reassembly!
 As far as I know, and as long as the brass ring hasn't been removed or come loose, there are no subtle or non-obvious errors to worry about.
 If, on reassembly, your lens module is close to the conditions given (or the ones you recorded), you're good to go.

 The aperture assembly is held by the three screws shown above.
 Remove the three screws and lift off the aperture assembly and its associated lens.
+The screws are not equally spaced so it only goes together one way, no alignment marks needed.

 Unscrew the three components.
 The finer thread is left handed.
 Do not remove the brass ring!
 Disassembly is complete, so it's time to talk about cleaning and re-lubrication.

 Obviously you can't immerse the lens element on the left so use the edge of a folded piece of paper towel to clean the threads.
 Be sparing.
 Do not get any solvent on the lens elements or let it seep into where the parts are screwed together.
 Don't get any on the painted front portion of the barrel.
+(I've had no trouble with naphtha damaging any part of the lens, including printing or the rubber grip.)

 Reassembly is now just a matter of reversing the steps above.
 If the aperture blades are oily, the lens assembly must be removed and everything else cleaned and dried.
 Even if the blades are clean, inspect the frame and clean off any oil that might have migrated to the surface.
 That oil is trying to get to those blades!
 Do any necessary cleaning of lens elements at this point as well.